Private jets. Yachts. Designer clothing. A private island. A pet tiger. Celebrities have a lot of things you will never have.

-Add Symbols to Your Text:
+How to Add Symbols to Your Text in Your IG Bio

 You can find a lot of symbols here, too, but they’re a little more difficult to copy and paste to Instagram.

-Changing Your Font for Instagram Stories:
+Changing Your Instagram Stories Fonts

 If you like the fonts that Instagram Stories provides, here’s how to cycle through them and change the color: